Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

 The zip-like forward movement of C1 is so fast that when done off a ledge, the game thinks Jia Xu is on ground an extra frame or two even though he is already in air.
 This lets you try doing a ground special or a musou while airborne.
 These moves may get immediately cancelled by gravity, but with a specific timing, Jia Xu will instead immediately warp down to ground level before doing the move like normal.
-You can even go under water surface using this trick.
+You can even warp under water surface using this trick.
+Double musou can't be done in air because of its [special move offset bug](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Special-move-offset-bug) property which immediately sends Jia Xu back to his original location when activated.

-Doing TTA in air is also possible, and this makes the TTA begin in a slightly glitchy way.
-Jia Xu won't teleport to ground level but instead falls down normally as TTA becomes active.
-However, the scene which stops time and shows your team members up close will only appear at an arbitrary time, after a few seconds has passed.
-The appearance of the close-up scene can be further delayed by being in air, or so it seems.

-I also tried doing double musou like this, but Jia Xu's position was reversed back to where it was before C1 as the double musou scene started, preventing it from being done in air.
+Doing TTA in air is also possible.
+TTA activates as Jia Xu falls down.
+The short cinematic scene showing your party up close appears with a short delay of around 2-4 seconds.
+There are more observations about this in the [main WO3U guide](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Other-mechanics-details).

 I tried if you could do a Xu Shu-style incredibly high velocity air attack by doing C1 off a ledge, then double jumping and frame precisely air attacking out of it, but all I got was an air attack with a regular double jump speed.